 Joe Morgan, 2B: Although the native Texan achieved most of his greatness after being traded from the Astros to the Reds in late 1971, he makes this list hands down.
 (After all, he did come back to town to help the Astros earn their first playoff berth in 1980.)
 “Little Joe,” he of the signature arm-flapping motion at the plate, played in Houston for nine seasons starting in 1963, becoming a rock at second base.
 But desperate for power, the team traded him, infielder Denis Menke and two teammates to the Reds for Lee May and two other players, and Morgan went on to win two World Series rings and an MVP in Cincinnati.
 Some might question my including Morgan because his contributions to the Houston franchise were fairly minimal (and manager Harry Walker reportedly thought he was a troublemaker) compared to what he did for the Reds.
 And a lot of folks didn’t care for him as a broadcaster, although I didn’t have a problem with him there.
 But Morgan did make an impact during his years in Houston, and there’s no questioning his overall contributions to baseball.

 Terry Puhl, OF: Before you do a double-take, let me offer up that this Canadian-born outfielder, who fits perfectly into the good-guy mold this franchise has always had, makes the list because he’s at the top of my ranking of favorite Astros players.
 So, case closed.
 TP always went about the game quietly and like a pro, and he was revered and respected both in the clubhouse and in the stands.
-My affinity for the team’s longtime leadoff man and left fielder started in July 1977, when I was 16 and Dad and I were sitting in left at the Dome as Puhl, called up that day at age 21, entered as a defensive replacement against the Dodgers.
+My affinity for the team’s longtime leadoff man and corner outfielder started in July 1977.
+On the night of July 12, when I was 16, Dad, my brother Isaac and I were sitting in left field at the Dome as Puhl, called up that day after just having turned 21 a few days earlier, entered as a defensive replacement against the Dodgers.
 The next night, he got his first major league hit in the 13th inning and scored the winning run on a Bob Watson double.
 Fourteen Astros seasons later, he’d amassed 1,357 hits, a .281 average and three seasons of .301 or better — including that rookie year.
 For years, Puhl’s offensive show against the Phillies in the 1980 NLCS — 10 hits in 19 at-bats for a .526 average (and he didn’t even start Game 1) — stood untouched as the best in series history.
 Take a well-deserved bow, TP.

 Joe Niekro, RHP: An average pitcher whose contract the Astros picked up from the Braves for $35,000 turned into one of the club’s biggest bargains ever.
 Thanks to his perfection of the knuckleball — which brother Phil fluttered past hitters on his way to the Hall of Fame — Joe became a workhorse in the Houston rotation.
 He pitched over 200 innings eight times in a nine-year stretch from 1978 to ’85, including a career-high 270 in 1982, when he threw a personal-best 16 of his 107 career complete games.
 Niekro had back-to-back 20-win seasons in 1979 and ’80, and by the time he’d pitched 11 years in the Dome before being traded to the Yankees in 1985, he’d piled up 144 wins for the Astros, still a franchise best.
 He wound up with 221 in his career, and combined with Phil’s 318, the pair’s 539 victories made them the top-winning brother duo in history.
 Sadly, Joe died of a brain aneurysm in 2006 when he was just 61.